DIY-NAMICsystem/Hardware_Documentation/Chapter_2.Modifying_Rodent_Cage/README.md

 <p align="center">
     <img title = "u2" src="https://github.com/selincapan/DNAMIC-Hardware-Documentations/blob/finished-mardown-files/Chapter_2.Modifying_Rodent_Cage/imgs/U-4.png?raw=true" align=center width=300/><br><br>
     <b><i>Step 2:</b> Attaching the side U-channels.
 Align them using the bottom U-channel as a reference point.
-Use the same techniques as in <b> Step 1. </b> </i>
+Use the same steps as in <b> Step 1. </b> </i>
 </p>

-#### Using Loctite Glue
+#### Using Loctite Glue, which allows for normal cage washing and high heat sanitization.

-> When using Loctite glue, you should always clean both the surface you’re applying glue to and the surface where glue will interact with.
-In our case, those surfaces are the U-channels and the rodent cage.
-Wipe it down with water or ethanol so that any particles or dust will not interfere with the adhesion.
-After cleaning, apply Loctite glue generously and attach the U-channels to the rodent cage.
+> After cleaning surfaces with ethanol, apply Loctite glue generously and attach the U-channels to the rodent cage.
 401 Loctite is very watery so you will have some time to wiggle the U-channel around if you didn’t get the placement correct the first time.
 To make sure there is a good adhesion, let the Loctite cure for a few hours, overnight if you have time.

 Once the Loctite glue has cured and the U-channels are securely fastened, test out the alignment by sliding in your Plexiglass along the U-channel railings like in **Step 3**.
 Make sure to try the cage top as well to check for gaps!